-If you need dental work, it is a good idea to get it doneat least a month before surgery.
-If you have not seen a dentist in the last twelve months, we request that you make an appointment for a dental exam, because the threat of infection is a major risk factor of joint replacement.
-A silent or unknown infection in your mouth could travel through your bloodstream and cause an infection around your prosthesis which can be devastating to your new joint.
+If you need dental work, it is a good idea to get it done at least a month before surgery.
+If you have not seen a dentist in the last twelve months, we request you see your dentist for an exam before your surgery.
+A dental infection can travel through the bloodstream and cause a joint infection.
+This could lead to additional surgeries if not addressed quickly.
 Inform your dentist you will be having a total joint replacement so that the information can be placed in your dental record.
 Your dentist may want you to take antibiotics before any future dental work for the next 2 years.